Do you have a painting project coming up at your house? If so, then you need to prepare for your painting project accordingly.

 Aside from that, milk paint has completely different attributes than those other two paints.

-These attributes make milk paint so much easier to apply to the surface of your furniture.
+The special qualities and its characteristics make milk paint so much easier to apply to the surface of your furniture.

 That’s right; you can enjoy the extra benefits of milk paint for a much cheaper cost.

 Powdered milk paint in its natural dry form can last for years as long as it’s kept in a cool, dry, and moisture-free place.

 However, when opened and mixed, it will last for only a day or two because of the ingredients it has.
 If kept in a refrigerator, it may last up to a week or so.

 Some milk paints that come with additives can be preserved for two weeks to a month if kept in a sealed, airtight container.

 When applied on the surface, the milk paint finish will last for about 2 to 5 years depending on the factors like:

 - Whether the paint is sealed or not